-To create a new member file within a segment directory when the member file number represents a position beyond the end of the segment directory (as indicated by a returned error code of e e f when trying to position the segment directory to the specified file number), your program must extend the segment directory to accommodate the new member.
+Sometimes when you attempt to create a new member file within a segment directory, the member file number represents a position beyond the end of the segment directory.
+This situation is indicated by a returned error code of E\$EOF when the program attempts to position the segment directory.
+To circumvent this situation, your program must extend the segment directory.

 When a segment directory is extended, PRIMOS adds new placeholders for segment directory members.
 These placeholders represent nonexistent files: they may be used by your program to hold new files.
-You use the SGDR\$\$ subroutine to extend a segment directory.
-When your program calls SGDR\$\$ to extend a segment directory, it provides:
+Use the SGDR\$\$ subroutine to extend a segment directory.
+When your program calls SGDR\$\$ to extend a segment directory, it provides